sai-sundar/agentic-dev-journal/src/content/journal/first-agent-experiment.md

 ## The Goal

-I wanted to try claude code on web broser and try a few experiments.
+I wanted to try claude code on web browser and try a few experiments.

 ## The Approach